-The study, , is the first-ever comprehensive assessment of U.S. disparities in pesticide protections and oversight.
+The study, Pesticides and Environmental Injustice in the USA: Root Causes, Current Regulatory Reinforcement and a Path Forward, is the first-ever comprehensive assessment of U.S. disparities in pesticide protections and oversight.
 It found widespread evidence of greater exposure and harm in communities of color and low-income communities in both residential and workplace settings.

 Conducted by researchers at Historically Black Colleges and Universities and farmworker, racial justice and conservation groups, the study concludes that disparities in exposure and harm to environmental justice communities exist in both rural and urban settings and occur throughout the lifecycle of pesticides, from their manufacture to their use.

 The findings include: